quiltt/quiltt-ios/.github/pull_request_template.md

 - [ ] **Are relevant documentation changes queued up?**
   - Are the Quiltt API Docs updated?
   - Is the iOS SDK README updated (if needed)?
-  - Are Swift documentation comments added for public APIs?
+  - Are code comments added for complex logic?
 - [ ] **Version considerations**
   - Should this be a patch, minor, or major version bump?
   - Are any breaking changes clearly documented?
   - **Add appropriate release label** (`release:patch`, `release:minor`, `release:major`) before merging

-## Code Quality

-- [ ] Code follows Swift API Design Guidelines
-- [ ] Public APIs have proper documentation comments
-- [ ] Error handling is implemented appropriately
-- [ ] Memory management is handled correctly (no retain cycles)
-- [ ] Swift Package builds without warnings